Healthy Homes Assessment Wainuiomata

 Wainuiomata Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Wainuiomata and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Wainuiomata and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standard that apply or will be in force to the rental property.
+• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

 Starting 1 July 2021

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023